nerdschoolbergen/shellscripting/exercises/exercise-1.md

 #### Modern terminals

 :book: When we refer to a terminal in the software sense, we are referring to a literal software version of a TTY.
 Software terminals display text output, takes user input and passes it on.
 The terminal does not actually do any processing of output or input.
-Software termnials are also called terminal emulators, because of the way they _emulate_ the early video terminals.
+Software terminals are also called terminal emulators, because of the way they _emulate_ the early video terminals.

 :book: Terminal emulators have other useful features like search, tabs, split screen, visual appearance customization and much more.